alp82/abmash/README.markdown

 Abmash
 ======
-**Abmash is human-oriented and vision-based imitation of browser interactions.**
+**Abmash is imitation of human browser interactions, based on the visible rendered web page.**

 Getting Started
 ---------------
 TODO Screencast

+Abmash is all about interacting with browser as humans would do.
+Including AJAX and forms.

 *Example:*